 01. POLICY STATEMENT

 01.01 This policy relates to all information about Texas State University (Texas State) donors.
 This information, which is owned solely by Texas State, is maintained by the Office of Donor Services (Donor Services), under the direction of the vice president for University Advancement.
 Information maintained in the university’s database ensures that the privacy of donors is protected to the fullest extent permitted by law.
 The information may not be given, sold, traded, exchanged, etc., to people or institutions not affiliated with Texas State.

 02. DONOR-RELATED INFORMATION

 02.01 Donor information shall not be released except as permitted under this policy or as required by law.

 02.02 Definition of “donor information:” Donor information is defined as the name, any address, telephone numbers, giving history, rating or other information pertaining to a donor or potential donor to Texas State.

 03.01 Only university employees authorized by the vice president for University Advancement and who have a need to know in order to perform their duties may access donor information.
 Donor information is used solely for development purposes in accordance with applicable policies.

-03.02 All requests for donor information by any person or entities not authorized to receive such information should be directed to the Vice President for University Advancement or the University Attorney for handling, except for donors who donate in memory or in honor of someone.
+03.02 All requests for donor information by any person or entity not authorized to receive such information should be directed to the vice president for University Advancement or the TSUS Office of General Counsel for handling, except for donors who donate in memory or in honor of someone.
 The names and addresses of donors who make memorial gifts or give gifts in honor of individuals may be released to immediate family members of the person memorialized or honored.

 04. ANONYMITY POLICY

 04.01 Complete Anonymity.
 This is typically used for selected gifts.
 The gift is not entered on a person’s record but instead on a generic record.
 Only the donor, Donor Services and perhaps the development officer working directly with the donor know who actually made the gift.
 The only indication of the gift on any report generated using Donor Services data is that a gift was made by an “Anonymous Alumni,” “Anonymous Faculty or Staff,” etc.